Report fraud

 Please provide specific and detailed information to support any allegations that answers the following questions:

-• What are the allegations?
-Review the types of allegations and give as much information as you can about the suspected TCHC-related incident of fraud that happened.
+- What are the allegations?
+Please review the types of allegations below and provide as much detail as possible about the suspected fraud incident.

-• How long has the suspected incident of fraud been taking place?
+- How long has the suspected fraud incident been occurring?

-• Who else may be aware of the incident of fraud?
+- Who else may be aware of the suspected fraud incident?
 For example, police, media, staff or other individuals.

-Please review TCHC's Addresses and Locations to confirm that the location where the suspected incident of fraud happened in the TCHC portfolio.
-This will make sure your complaint is being reported and investigated through the correct channel.
-The list of TCHC addresses has been divided into the following regions:
+Please review TCHC's building portfolio to confirm that the suspected fraud incident occurred at a location within TCHC’s portfolio.
+This will make sure your complaint is reported and investigated through the appropriate channel.

 Types of allegations TCHC investigates

-• Overhoused – falsifying the number of occupants in a household in order to maintain a larger unit
+- Overhoused – falsely declaring additional occupants in a household to keep a larger unit

-• Tenants who have falsified or altered income documents
+- Tenants who have misrepresented or altered their income documents

 How to submit a report